-The data might also show, as the point above, whether it’s worth creating a slightly different advert that could better target a completely new target audience.
+The data might also show whether it’s worth creating a slightly different advert that could better target a completely new target audience.

 AirHelp is the world’s largest passenger rights advocate, assisting and educating airline passengers about their rights and claims for compensation.

-One way in which Latana helped AirHelp was when it came to brand awareness.
-Using the data from Latana’s brand tracking tool, they were able to see areas of awareness in which their competitors were outperforming them (general audience) but were also happy to see that they also had some strong areas, especially with core audiences.
+One way in which Latana assisted AirHelp was when it came to brand awareness.
+Using the data from Latana’s brand tracking tool, they were able to see areas of awareness in which their competitors were outperforming them (general audience).
+Additionally, they were also pleased to see that they had some strong areas, especially with core target audiences.

 Using all of these insights and data, AirHelp was able to create and launch a TV campaign in the first half of August 2019 that would better target each of their audiences.

-It’s not just TV ads that Latana has helped AirHelp with.
+It’s not just TV ads that Latana has assisted AirHelp with.
 The company is also using the branding tool for quality checks of other branding efforts in various marketing campaigns.

 Are you ready to start tracking how your TV ads are affecting your brand?
-It’s never too late to start!
+It’s never too late to begin!